xavierscotty/onse-banking-app-smoketest/README.md

-# Training Services Aggregator
+# Training Services Smoketest

-Aggregates all the projects
+The purpose of this project is to aggregate all the services and run a smoke test.

 ## Run

 ```
 make pull
+docker-compose up
 ```